Table of Contents

-The term compilers can be defined as a translator that is produced and designed to translate the high-level language into low-level language or machine language for the computer to understand and process to give the desired output.
+The term compiler can be defined as a translator that is produced and designed to translate high-level language into low-level language or machine language for the computer to understand and process to give the desired output.

 A computer being a machine fails to understand what the human types, i.e. in the form of source code, known as the high-level language.
 To make the computer understand, there are compilers that translate the data into binary codes, i.e. 0 and 1.

 1) Borland C++– It is a 90s compiler, designed to carry out simple editing tasks.
 It is now recognized as a successor to Turbo C++.
 This can be a perfect start for beginners, ideal for working with Microsoft Windows and MS-DOS.
 The best thing about this is that it holds a monopoly in the market.